HidekiiRyuga/E-commerce-prototype/README.md

 ## Project Overview

-- Prototype of an e-commerce website built primarily with HTML.
+- Prototype of an e-commerce website built primarily with HTML and CSS
 - Designed to demonstrate the basic layout and structure of an online store.
-- CSS and JavaScript will be integrated to enhance design and functionality.
+- Further CSS and JavaScript will be integrated to enhance design and functionality.

 ## How to View